CNL Wiki

 • Devices:

-• experiment laptop or computer (preferably the linux),
+• experiment laptop (preferably the linux)

-• microphone (Neuralynx, Blackrock each have their own),
+• microphone (Neuralynx, Blackrock each have their own)

-• trackpad/mouse (prefer bluetooth mouse to prevent potential signal noise from touching laptop),
+• trackpad/mouse (prefer bluetooth mouse to prevent potential signal noise from touching laptop)

-• USB-C to USB-A adapter (for bluetooth mouse),
+• USB-C to USB-A adapter (for bluetooth mouse)

-• external speakers (wired not bluetooth),
+• external speakers (wired not bluetooth)

 • audio cable splitter